Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_api_mechanism.md

 <a id="markdown-async-function" name="async-function"></a>
 ## Async method
-The last mechanism offered by the Kortex API is an async function that uses the **future/promise** process.
+The last mechanism offered by the KINOVA KORTEX™ API is an async function that uses the **future/promise** process.
 The user calls the async version of the method and then waits until the **promise** is completed and the **future** object is returned.

 The name of the async version method is that used in the blocking call version, but with '_async' appended to the name, i.e. `MethodName_async()`.